-The Permanent Court of International Justice was established in 1920 and it was the first permanent international tribunal with general jurisdiction.
-It was later replaced by the ICJ.
+The Permanent Court of International Justice, established in 1920, was the first permanent international tribunal with general jurisdiction.
+It was later replaced by the International Court of Justice.

 The International Tribunal for the Law of the Sea (ITLOS) was established by the Convention on the Law of the Sea of 1982.
 It has jurisdiction over any dispute concerning the interpretation or application of the Convention.
 Matters litigated before this court may be the delimitation of maritime zones, conservation of living sea resources, as well as protection of the marine environment, among others.

-The International Criminal Court (ICC) was established in 2002.
-It was created to conduct trials of the perpetrators of the most serious crimes of concern to the international community.
+The International Criminal Court (ICC), established in 2002, was created to conduct trials of the perpetrators of the most serious crimes of concern to the international community.

 The African Court on Human and Peoples' Rights (ACHPR) was established in 1998.
 Its mandate is to complement the functions of the African Commission on Human and Peoples’ Rights, a quasi-judicial body that monitors the implementation of the African Charter on Human and Peoples’ Rights and other instruments ratified by the States concerned.
 For more information about it, please go to the links indicated below.